Cloud-Architects/cloudiscovery/README.md

 ### Limits usage

+It's possible to check resources limits in an account.
+This script allows check all services availables or check only a specific resource.
+Using `--services value,value,value` filter, you can inform all services that want to check.

+-   Services available
+    -   acm
+    -   amplify
+    -   codebuild
+    -   codecommit
+    -   cloudformation
+    -   dynamodb
+    -   ec2
+    -   ecs
+    -   elasticbeanstalk
+    -   elasticloadbalancing
+    -   iam
+    -   route53
+    -   rds
+    -   s3
+    -   sns

 AWS has a default quota to all services.
-At the first time that you create an account, AWS apply this default quota to all services.
+At the first time that an account is created, AWS apply this default quota to all services.
-You can ask to increase the quota value of a certain service via ticket and this script will detect this.
+An administrator can ask to increase the quota value of a certain service via ticket and this script will detect this.

 ### Using a Docker container